pravega/pravega-operator/README.md

 > Note: If you are running on Google Kubernetes Engine (GKE), please [check this first](doc/development.md#installation-on-google-kubernetes-engine).

-Use Helm to quickly deploy a Pravega operator with the release name `foo`
+Use Helm to quickly deploy a Pravega operator with the release name `foo`.

 ```
 $ helm install charts/pravega-operator --name foo